-011.65 11.066 F Chairman Chief Executive Officer Role The Chairman of the Board is responsible The Chief Executive Officer is in charge of Deliverables for setting the overall business direction. preparing and executing the business plan as outlined by the Chairman.
+Chairman Chief Executive Officer Role The Chairman of the Board is responsible The Chief Executive Officer is in charge of Deliverables for setting the overall business direction. preparing and executing the business plan as outlined by the Chairman.
 Minimum internal The Chairman shall, when present, preside at all meetings of the Board and shall render advice and counsel to the President.
 He shall: • Schedule meeting to enable the Board to perform its duties responsibly while not interfering with the flow of the Corporation's operations • Prepare the meeting agenda in consultation with the CEO • Exercise control over quality, quantity and timeliness of the flow of information between Management and the Board • Assist in ensuring compliance with the Corporation's guidelines on corporate governance The Chairman shall have such other responsibilities as the Board of Directors may impose upon him. control mechanisms for management's operational responsibility shall center on the President/CEO, being ultimately accountable for the Corporation's organizational and procedural controls.
-In addition, to the duties imposed on the President/CEO by the Board of Directors, the President shall: • Have general supervision of the business, affairs, and property of the Corporation, and over its employees and officers • See that all orders and resolutions of the Board of Directors are carried into effect • Submit to the Board as soon as possible after the close of each fiscal year, and to stockholders at the annual meeting, a complete report of the operations of the Corporation for the preceding year, and the state of its affairs • Report to the Board from time to time all matters within its knowledge which the interest of the Corporation may require to be brought to their notice The President/CEO shall have such other responsibilities as the Board of Directors may impose upon him.
-Accountabilities patently unlawful acts of the Corporation and g of the Corporation or acquire any personal or p such Chairman and CEO (as directors).
-They sha resulting from these forms suffered by the Corp Furthermore, when they attempt to acquire or adverse to the Corporation, in respect of any m confidence, as to which equity imposes a disab rman and CEO shall be accountable for willfully and knowingly voting or consenting to unlawful acts of the Corporation and gross negligence or bad faith in directing the affairs or poration or acquire any personal or pecuniary interest in conflict with their duties as a tirman and CEO (as directors).
-They shall be liable jointly and severally for all damages from these forms suffered by the Corporation, its stockholders and other persons.
-The corporation in respect of any matter which has been reposed in them in ce, as to which equity imposes a disability upon them to deal in their own behalf, they iable as a trustee for the Corporation and must account for the profits which otherwise
+In addition, to the duties imposed on the President/CEO by the Board of Directors, the President shall: • Have general supervision of the business, affairs, and property of the Corporation, and over its employees and officers • See that all orders and resolutions of the Board of Directors are carried into effect • Submit to the Board as soon as possible after the close of each fiscal year, and to stockholders at the annual meeting, a complete report of the operations of the Corporation for the preceding year, and the state of its affairs • Report to the Board from time to time all matters within its knowledge which the interest of the Corporation may require to be brought to their notice The President/CEO shall have such other responsibilities as the Board of Dire impose upon him.
+Accountabilities The Chairman and CEO shall be accountable for willfully and knowingly voting or consenting to patently unlawful acts of the Corporation and gross negligence or bad faith in directing the affairs of the Corporation or acquire any personal or pecuniary interest in conflict with their duties as such Chairman and CEO (as directors).
+They shall be liable jointly and severally for all damages resulting from these forms suffered by the Corporation, its stockholders and other persons.
+Furthermore, when they attempt to acquire or acquires, in violation of their duties, any interest adverse to the Corporation, in respect of any matter which has been reposed in them in confidence, as to which equity imposes a disability upon them to deal in their own behalf, they shall be liable as a trustee for the Corporation and must account for the profits which otherwise would have accrued to the Corporation.